 There are many market forces at work in the natural gas sector.
 In this section, we will explore those factors affecting both supply and demand of natural gas.
 Let’s look at natural gas demand first.

-• Weather: Weather is the largest driver of short-term natural gas demand.
+• Weather (Largest short-term driver): Weather affects natural gas prices significantly.
+In fact, weather is the largest driver of short-term natural gas demand.
 When temperatures are cold, natural gas is in high demand to heat homes and businesses.
 On the flip side, when temperatures are very hot, natural gas is used to generate electricity for cooling.
-So, both warm and cold temperatures create an increase in demand for natural gas.
-Milder temperatures in the Fall and Spring do not.

-• Economic Growth: When the economy is booming and businesses are growing, this can place pressure on natural gas.
+• Economic Growth: Due to the price elasticity of natural gas, when the economy is booming and businesses are growing, this can place pressure on natural gas.
 Because natural gas is often used in many industrial processes and manufacturing, economic growth causes businesses to need more natural gas for their operations.
 In addition, close to half of all U.S. electricity production comes from natural gas, so when the economy is booming and businesses are using energy, natural gas becomes a critical element.

-• Prices Of Alternative Fuel Sources: When the prices of alternative fuels, such as petroleum or coal, are on the rise, some are able to replace those fuel sources with natural gas.
-In an economy where many businesses are able to switch in between fuel sources easily, prices of these fuels become inversely correlated.
+• Alternative Fuel Costs: When the prices of alternative fuels, such as petroleum or coal, are on the rise, some are able to replace those fuel sources with natural gas.
+In an economy where many businesses are able to switch between fuel sources easily, the prices of these fuels become inversely correlated.
 If it is more expensive to operate your facility using petroleum, one might start using natural gas to save money.
 In turn, this creates more demand for natural gas.
+Renewable energy generation can also impact reliance on natural gas as a power source.
+Businesses installing on-site renewable generation rely less on the fossil-fuel-centric grid.

 Natural gas supply, on the other hand, is the measure of the total amount of natural gas available for consumption.
 When supply is high, prices tend to drop, and when it is low, prices rise.
 Here are some of the top factors that affect natural gas supply: